alisinabh/resume/README.md

  - Kubernetes: Help with easier deployment, Higher availability and scaling like a breeze.
  - Rust: When there is a low-level or a computational workload.
  - GNU + Linux: Administration of GNU + Linux based systems.
+ - Nginx config: Setup and configure nginx for load handling/balancing.

 Also there are many other aspects of tech that I am interested into.

- - 3D Priting: Built a 3D printer machine (prusa i3) and experienced in printing.
+ - 3D Printing/CNC Machines: Built a 3D printer machine (prusa i3) and experienced in printing.
  - Embedded systems: I really like tiny computers.
 RaspberriPi, ESP8266, ESP32, NanoPi NEO2.
 Done many projects with them.
  - VoIP: As a former VoIP engineer I am experienced with high call loads, codecs and transcoding optimization using asterisk.
  - Building PCs: Built lots of normal and gaming PCs for my co-workers and some other costumers.

+### Languages

+ - English `Conversational`
+ - Persian `Native`

+## Hobbies

+ - Playing tennis.
+ - Embedded systems and IoT.
+ - Smart home with Home Assistant.
+ - Writing utility applications for daily use.

 Thank you for reading my resume,
 Alisina Bahadori